rickydos/PHBS_TQFML-1/README.md

 right_eye_outer_corner_y | y-coordinate of the rightmost point in the right eye nose_tip_x | x-coordinate of the central point in the nose tip nose_tip_y | y-coordinate of the central point in the nose tip

+Step4: Obtaining our results and the accuracy of our prediction.<br>